boris-kolpackov/libbuild2-hello/README.md

 The above setup makes sure the module can be found by its own tests, examples, etc. When developing a real module, however, we often want to use our development version in other projects that use this module.
-While explicitly configuring each such project with `config.import.libbuild2_*` is possible, it is also tedious.
+While explicitly configuring each such project with `config.import.libbuild2_*` (as in the build system case above) is possible, it is also tedious.
 Instead, we can specify the necessary variable as a global override in our user-wide `~/.build2/b.options` options file:

 ```
 !config.import.libbuild2_hello=/home/.../libbuild2-hello-build/module/